KevinMarquette/kevinmarquette.github.io/_posts/2017-05-30-Powershell-your-first-PSScript-repository.md

 We need the `PowerShellGet` module and a folder on a network share.

+--Update 2018-03-03--
+I have a follow up post where I use a NuGet Docker container instead of a network share: [Using a NuGet server for a PSRepository](/2018-03-03-Powershell-Using-a-NuGet-server-for-a-PSRepository/?utm_source=blog&utm_medium=blog&utm_content=psscriptrepo)

 ## PowerShellGet

 > "PowerShellGet module contains cmdlets for discovering, installing, updating and publishing the PowerShell artifacts like Modules, DSC Resources, Role Capabilities and Scripts from the https://www.PowerShellGallery.com and other private repositories." -[JuanPablo Jofre: The PowerShell Gallery](https://msdn.microsoft.com/powershell/gallery/readme)